Category: Biography

 Midlife Bites: Anyone Else Falling Apart, Or Is It Just Me? by Jen Mann

-Synopsis A smart, personal, darkly funny examination of what it’s like to be at the crossroads of a midlife crisis, from the New York Times bestselling author of People I Want to Punch in the Throat.
-Jen Mann had what appeared to be the perfect life: a successful career as a bestselling author and award-winning…
+A smart, personal, darkly funny examination of what it’s like to be at the crossroads of a midlife crisis, from the New York Times bestselling author of People I Want to Punch in the Throat.

 -